a11yproject/a11yproject.com/src/posts/are-you-making-these-five-mistakes-when-writing-alt-text.md

 ## 2. Context matters

 Alt text should concisely and accurately describe the image's content.
+If you have an overall point to make, let the surrounding text content communicate it.

 <img
 	alt="A used car dealership.
 Many modern cars are lined up in neat rows.
 The asphalt of the lot has cracks in it." src="/img/posts/are-you-making-these-five-mistakes-when-writing-alt-text/car-lot.jpg" />

-If you have an overall point to make, let the surrounding text content communicate it.

-For example, this image could be used for a piece about a scammy used car lot, a hero image for a commercial real estate listing, or be featured on a political campaign promising commercial revitalization.
+For example, this image could be used for:

+- Helping to identify a business listing,
+- An exposé about an unscrupulous used car business,
+- A commercial real estate listing, or
+- A political campaign promising commercial revitalization.

 It is up to the reader to decide how they feel about something, and alt text helps provide them the full context of the story.